marhum456/Computer_Vision_Tasks/README.md

   - Load and convert the image to grayscale.
   - Apply various smoothing filters (e.g., 3x3, 5x5, 7x7).
   - Display the original image alongside the smoothed images for comparison.
-- **Results:** This assignment showcases how smoothing filters reduce noise and detail in an image.
+- **Results:** This task showcases how smoothing filters reduce noise and detail in an image.

 ### 🖼️ Task 3: Edge Detection with Sobel, Prewitt, and Roberts Operators
 - **Objective:** To detect edges in an image using three different edge detection operators: Sobel, Prewitt, and Roberts.